ganeti/ganeti/man/gnt-instance.rst

     It is set to ``30`` by default.

+lxc\_cgroup\_use
+    Valid for the LXC hypervisor.

+    This option specifies the list of cgroup subsystems that need to be mounted before starting LXC containers.
+    Since LXC version >= 1.0.0, the LXC strictly requires all cgroup subsystems mounted before starting a container.
+    Users can control the list of desired cgroup subsystems for LXC containers by specifying lxc.cgroup.use parameter in LXC system configuration file(see: **lxc.system.conf**\(5)), its default value
+    is "@kernel" which means all cgroup kernel subsystems.
+    The LXC hypervisor of Ganeti tries to mount all cgroup subsystems needed to start a LXC container.
+    This parameter can be used to control the list of cgroup subsystems that should be ensured by Ganeti before starting a LXC container.
+    The value of this parameter should be a list of cgroup subsystems separated by a comma(e.g., "cpuset,devices,memory").

+    If this parameter is not specified, a list will be built from info in /proc/cgroups.

 The ``-O (--os-parameters)`` option allows customisation of the OS parameters.
 The actual parameter names and values depend on the OS being used, but the syntax is the same key=value.
 For example, setting a